inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 to create the `alembic_version` table.

-NOTE:
+NOTE: InvenioRDM v13 contained a race condition that could have prevented the `alembic_version` table from being created.
-InvenioRDM v13 contained a race condition that could have prevented the `alembic_version` table from being created.
 [Alembic](https://alembic.sqlalchemy.org/) uses this table to track database schema migrations, and you cannot upgrade to v14 without it.

-On problems please ask for help on our [Discord](https://discord.gg/8qatqBC) server.
+If you encounter issues, please ask for help on our [Discord](https://discord.gg/8qatqBC) server.

 ### Upgrade invenio-cli